 Tax rebate vs. Tax deduction: It’s important not to confuse these two.
 Private health insurance isn’t a tax deduction.

-• The private health insurance rebate is a government contribution towards the cost of your private health insurance.
-It can be claimed upfront with your health insurer to reduce your premiums, or you can claim it as a lump sum refund at tax time each year.
+- The private health insurance rebate is a government contribution towards the cost of your private health insurance.
+It can be claimed upfront with your health insurer to reduce your premiums, or you can claim it as a lump sum when completing your tax return each year.

 Need rebate help?